Angelina Teny: April 2010 elections

-In the April 2010 elections Angelina Teny broke from her party, the Sudan People's Liberation Movement, and ran as an independent candidate for Governor of Unity State.
+In the April 2010 elections Teny broke from her party, the Sudan People's Liberation Movement, and ran as an independent candidate for Governor of Unity State.
 Her main challenger was the incumbent governor Taban Deng Gai.
 Early reports showed she was leading by a wide margin against the other six contestants.

-The state electoral body announced that Taban Deng Gai won by 137,662 votes, beating Angelina Teny with 63,561 votes.
+The state electoral body announced that Taban Deng Gai won by 137,662 votes, beating Teny with 63,561 votes.